PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-1-0-available.md

 ## Upgrade

 The [1-Click Upgrade module](https://github.com/PrestaShop/autoupgrade) for this version is available.
 You can download the v4.16 release, enabling the upgrade to 8.1 [directly from GitHub](https://github.com/PrestaShop/autoupgrade/releases/download/v4.16.0/autoupgrade.zip).
+For technical and backward compatibility reasons, upgrade for PrestaShop 8.1 is available under "Major upgrades" channel.

+If you upgrade from the previous version and want to use the new product management page, enable it in the "Advanced Parameters > New & Experimental Features > New product page".

 ## Known issues